 Math.
 467: Modern Geometry © S. A. Fulling 2009ff

 First day

+[data above]

+Course handout:

+http://calclab.math.tamu.edu/~fulling/m467/f13/handout.pdf

+(Class web page is the same without the last file name.)
+[Try to get it on the screen.]

+This is a W course.
+There is more emphasis on homework and term papers and less on tests than in most math courses.
+Each homework assignment will contain one essay question that will be graded by me personally and returned to you for revision.
+The same goes for the two term papers and one question on the midterm test.

-Introduce yourself:
+Please introduce yourself:

 Name, major, class

 Future plans (career, etc.)

 Why are you here?
 What do you expect to get out of the course?

-CONTENT AND OBJECTIVES OF THE COURSE
+Content and objectives of the course

 [Refer to handout, top half p.
 1 and p.
 3.]
 Chapters 7 and 8 are covered superficially.

 CLASS PROCEDURES

-Regular vs. W sections.
-If you have a schedule conflict, see me!

 Please read the handout thoroughly.
-(The last page (from Instructor's Manual) is not on the web.)
-Note that the first reading and homework assignment is on the Web, and the written homework is due a week from today.
+Note that the first reading and homework assignment is on the Web, and the written homework is due next Wednesday.
 Skip the Preface but read the Introduction and Chapter 1 this week.
-Be prepared for discussion on Wednesday.
+Be prepared for discussion on this Friday.

 Introduction

 Geometry has two aspects:

-- 1. A piece of abstract mathematics, closely related to the vector spaces \mathbf{R}^2 and \mathbf{R}^3 of linear algebra classes.
+- 1. A piece of abstract mathematics, closely related to the vector spaces $\mathbf{R}^2$ and $\mathbf{R}^3$ of linear algebra classes.
 (The conclusions follow from the definitions and assumptions.) - 2.
 A theory of physical space, the world we live in.
 (This theory could be false, or only approximate.
 The world could be like a sphere, or like a crumpled sheet of paper.)

 [Mention homogeneity and global topology.]

 Axioms (or postulates) have been regarded in two ways:

-1. "self-evident truths"

-2. arbitrary starting assumptions
+- 1. "self-evident truths" - 2. arbitrary starting assumptions

 The parallel postulate is the arena where these issues were hashed out.
 Is it self-evident that (p.
 21) "For every line l and every point P that does not lie on l, there exists a unique line m through P that is parallel to l."?
 [Sketch.
 Stimulate discussion.]

 Definition: (p.
 20) Two lines l and m are parallel if they do not intersect (even if extended).

 The main subjects of our study:

 Hilbert axioms - an updating of Euclid (for the plane).

 Neutral geometry: all the theorems we can prove without the parallel postulate.
 This includes listing of statements equivalent to the parallel postulate, without judgment on their truth.

+Euclidean geometry: plane geometry with the parallel postulate: exactly one parallel exists.

 Hyperbolic geometry: more than one parallel.
 (This occupies the last part of the course.)

 Elliptic geometry: no parallels at all!
-This is more problematical than hyperbolic (Appendix A).
+This is more problematical than hyperbolic (see Appendix A).

 A model is an interpretation of the terms of a theory for which the truth of its axioms can be verified.
 (See p.
 72.)
-One can find a model for each of the 3 geometries; this shows that the parallel postulate is independent of the others.
-Euclidean: \mathbf{R}^2 .
+Crudely speaking, one can find a model for each of the 3 geometries; this shows that the parallel postulate is independent of the others.

+Euclidean: $\mathbb{R}^2$ .